 “How can we ever be at peace with such people who without justification and without regard for the fear of Allah speak of our Holy Prophet, Hadrat Muhammad (may peace and blessings of Allah be upon him) with disrespect, and abuse him and refrain not from the use of foul language?
 In truth, I declare that it is possible for us to make peace with the serpents fed on brackish soil and the wolves of the wilderness, but not with those who make wanton attacks on our Holy Prophet (may peace and blessings of Allah be upon him) who is dearer to us than our lives, our mothers and our fathers…..
 Here, I do not wish to censure any particular people, nor do I intend to hurt anyone’s feelings.
 But, with a deep sense of mortification, I observe that Islam, being a religion of peace, never attacked the founder of any religion.
 The Qur’an is that revered book which laid the foundation of peace between nations and acknowledged the truth of all Prophets belonging to all the different nations.”[4]

-The paper was intended to be read at Lahore on May 31, 1908, however in accordance with the frequent revelations he had been receiving the Promised Messiahas was summoned by his creator.
-The paper however was later read on the 21st June 1908 at the Panjab University Hall Lahore in a gathering of over five thousand men including most of the respectable leaders of Hindu and Muslim society.[5]
+The intention was for the paper to be presented in Lahore on May 31, 1908.
+However, in accordance with the frequent revelations he had been receiving, the Promised Messiahas was called by his Creator.
+Nevertheless, the paper was eventually read on June 21, 1908, at the Panjab University Hall in Lahore, in the presence of a gathering of over five thousand men, which included many esteemed leaders from both Hindu and Muslim society. society.[5]

-The paper was later published in a book form and in a world plagued with intolerance for cultural, racial, and religious differences, its message till today serves as a panacea to the ills of the society.
-Prophetic in foresight and universal in scope, this book lays out a path to the peaceful existence of all humans based on the central theme of worshipping the One God.
+Later, the paper was published in book form.
+In a world afflicted by intolerance towards cultural, racial, and religious differences, its message stands as a remedy for the societal ailments we face today.
+Remarkably prophetic and universally relevant, this book provides a pathway towards the peaceful coexistence of all human beings, with the central theme of worshipping the One God.

 After quoting from the paper, it is written “In this practical form the Message of Peace may evoke no response.
 But if the Constantinople earthquake provoke sympathetic seismic disturbances in India, the solemn warnings of the “promised Messiah and Mahdi” may have their effect.”[6]

-The death of the Promised Messiahas struck the members of the Movement with shattering poignancy.
-The community were bewildered and in the hour of their utter bereavement had recourse to humble and earnest supplications for guidance.
-It was surely a time of fear for the believers but as per the promise of Allah, the peace and security were granted through the establishment second manifestation i.e., the Khilafat.
-Hazrat Maulana Hakeem Noorudeenra the first to believe in him, the most learned of them and the most righteous among them was unanimously elected as the first Khalifa of the promised Messiahas.
-This first consensus after the demise of the Promised Messiahas established the true understanding of understanding of the second manifestation and future form of leadership i.e., the system of Khilafat.
+The passing of the Promised Messiahas deeply impacted the members of the Movement, leaving them profoundly shaken.
+The community found themselves bewildered and, in their time of overwhelming grief, turned to humble and sincere prayers for guidance.
+It was undoubtedly a period filled with fear for the believers.
+However, as per Allah’s promise, peace and security were bestowed upon them through the emergence of the second manifestation, known as the Khilafat.
+Hazrat Maulana Hakeem Noorudeenra, the first person to believe in him, the most knowledgeable among them, and the most righteous individual among them, was unanimously chosen as the first Khalifa of the promised Messiahas.
+This unanimous agreement following the demise of the Promised Messiahas solidified the true understanding of the second manifestation and the future form of leadership, which is the system of Khilafat.

 Many press notices were published on the demise of the Promised Messiahas.[7]
 One such eulogy was published by the Pioneer, Allahabad on May 30th, 1908: